 In the Scriptures, we read that Adam “knew” his wife, and she conceived and bore a son.
 Get it?
-That's not an intellectual knowing.
-It's experiential knowing.
-And THAT is the ONLY Hebraic conception (no pun intended) for knowing.
+That’s not an intellectual knowing.
+It’s experiential knowing.
+And THAT is the ONLY Hebraic understanding of “knowing.”
 If you know something, you know it THAT well.
 No ifs, ands, or buts.

 So if we read Proverbs 1 with that in mind, we suddenly read, “To know wisdom and instruction!” and it takes on a whole new meaning.